ExchangeServices/API/Organization API/Lifecare Organization API - Readme.txt

 3.0.3	Following changes has been done:
 	- Added realestate to altadr
 	- Added area as roletype for usage in municipal organization

+4.0		Following changes has been done:
+	- Added vistingaddress for unit
+	- Added resident status for person
+	- Added integrated schooltype